 Once back in the US with Apache, their herd of rescued horses grew as they donated their time to support equine rescue efforts in Texas and Louisiana.
 The highlight of their rescue career came during the equine rescue efforts after hurricanes Katrina and Rita as outlined in Ky Mortensen’s book,Horses of the Storm.

-An outspoken equine advocate, R. T. currently sits on the Board of Directors for Habitat for Horses and is the President and Co-Founder of the Wild Horse Freedom Federation.
+An outspoken equine advocate, R. T. sat for many years on the Board of Directors for Habitat for Horses and is the President and Co-Founder of the Wild Horse Freedom Federation.
 He is a charter member of the Equine Welfare Alliance and fully supports the efforts of the Cloud Foundation.

-He and Terry live on a small farm outside of Houston Texas where they care for and enjoy their rescued horses, two German Shepherds, cat, Koi and resident deer.
+He and Terry live on a small farm outside of Houston Texas where they care for and enjoy their rescued horses, dog, cats, Koi and resident deer.

 (R.T. can be contacted at either email@example.com or firstname.lastname@example.org)